Thursday, October 12, 2017

 The CryptO'pinion?

-Space Monsters is fantastic and perfectly captures that oldskool vibe in both look and style.
-The gameplay itself gradually increases for that expected stressful experience, and trying to tactically dig the right holes whilst worrying about what could creep up on you is truly a PANIC.
-Yep, this is literally one of the best conversions I have played.
+Space Monsters is fantastic and captures that oldskool vibe in both look and style.
+The gameplay itself gradually increases for a stressful experience, and trying to tactically dig the right holes whilst worrying about what could creep up on you is truly a PANIC.
+This is literally one of the best conversions I have played.

 Grab the DOWNLOAD right now!